Dark matter and dark radiation from chiral $U(1)$ gauge symmetry: Introduction

 One main reason to look for physics beyond the Standard Model (SM) is dark matter (DM), since the SM has no suitable candidate to explain it.
 Evidence for DM comes from various astrophysical and cosmological observations, including galaxy rotation curves, gravitational lensing, N-body simulations of large-scale structure formation, and the matter power spectrum of the Cosmic Microwave Background (CMB) (see e.g. \cite{Cirelli:2024ssz} for a review).
 While particle DM remains the most compelling explanation, alternatives like primordial black holes or modified gravity theories have also been explored (see e.g. \cite{Carr:2023tpt, Milgrom:2014usa} for reviews).
 The absence of definitive signals in direct detection experiments increasingly motivates models where DM resides in a dark sector with limited interactions to the SM.

 Such a dark sector may connect to the Standard Model through portals: a vector portal (kinetic mixing with hypercharge)~\cite{Holdom:1985ag, Holdom:1986eq, DelAguila:1993px, Babu:1996vt, Dienes:1996zr, Rizzo:1998ut}, a scalar portal (Higgs mixing)~\cite{McDonald:1993ex,Burgess:2000yq,Patt:2006fw}, or a fermion portal (heavy mediators)~\cite{Bai:2013iqa}.
 Among these options, models that use gauge bosons as portals are particularly attractive.
 A chiral $U(1)_X$ gauge symmetry in the dark sector naturally gives small fermion masses.
 Importantly, anomaly cancellation sets strict requirements: for a chiral $U(1)_X$, at least five chiral fermions are needed to satisfy the $U(1)_X^3$ and $U(1)_X \times \mathrm{grav}^2$ conditions~\cite{Nakayama:2011dj} (see also \cite{Nakayama:2018yvj,Choi:2020pyy}).
 Some of these fermions can gain non-zero masses from a new Higgs field.
-This results in diverse particles, including a massive vector boson, massive or massless fermions (fermionic dark radiation), and a scalar.
+This results in diverse particles, including a massive vector boson, massive and massless fermions (fermionic dark radiation), and a scalar.

 The thermal history of the dark sector further shapes its phenomenology.
-If the dark sector was once in thermal equilibrium with the SM, its decoupling temperature determines the relic abundance of DM and the contribution of dark radiation to the effective relativistic degrees of freedom, $N_\mathrm{eff}$.
+If the dark sector was once in thermal equilibrium with the SM, its decoupling temperature determines the contribution of dark radiation to the effective relativistic degrees of freedom, $N_\mathrm{eff}$.
 Recent CMB constraints from the Atacama Cosmology Telescope (ACT) Data Release 6 (DR6)~\cite{ACT:2025tim} limit $\Delta N_\mathrm{eff} < 0.17\ (95\% {\rm C.L.})$, favoring scenarios where the dark sector decouples early and contains a few relativistic components.
-Intriguingly, these bounds intersect with the requirement for two-component DM in our chiral $U(1)$ model: a Majorana fermion (dominant) and a Dirac fermion (subdominant).
+Intriguingly, these bounds intersect with the requirement for two-component DM in our chiral $U(1)$ model: a Majorana fermion and a Dirac fermion.

 Direct detection experiments like XENONnT~\cite{XENON:2024wpa,XENON:2025vwd}, PandaX-4T~\cite{PandaX:2024qfu} and LUX-ZEPLIN (LZ)~\cite{LZ:2024zvo} severely constrain spin-independent DM-nucleon cross-sections.
-For Dirac fermions, unsuppressed vector interactions typically exceed these limits unless their relic density is highly attenuated.
+For Dirac fermions, unsuppressed interactions via a gauge boson typically exceed these limits unless the coupling constants are small enough or their relic density is highly attenuated.
 In contrast, Majorana fermions evade these constraints due to their lack of coherent scattering.
-This dichotomy necessitates a mechanism to suppress the Dirac component’s abundance.
+This situation requires a way to suppress either the coupling constant or the abundance of the Dirac component.